 8:30-10:00 am – Mysore taught by Manju, Dena, Tim and David with certified and authorized teacher assistance (asana)

-11:30 am-1:30 pm – Panel Discussion: The Evolution of Ashtanga Yoga in the West: The Legacy of Pattabhi Jois with Richard, Manju, Dena, Tim and David.
-Moderated by Dominic Corigliano.
+11:30 am-1:30 pm – Panel Discussion: The Evolution of Ashtanga Yoga in the West: The Legacy of Pattabhi Jois with Richard, Manju, Dena, Tim and David and moderated by Dominic Corigliano

 Using statues to illustrate, Manoj will relate the symbolism of Hindu & Buddhist deities to the archetypes within us.
 Through mythology, we will uncover hidden symbolisms and learn the four ways to work with them as part of a yogic practice.
 Discover how knowing and working with your archetypes can profoundly shift you, especially during moments of life transitions, and how they lead to great peace of mind and prepares you for the goal of realizing the Self, or ultimate freedom.